ChinmayNaik02/Term-Deposit-Subscription-Prediction/README.md

 The repository is organized as follows:

-- **bank-additional-full.csv**: The file that is used as dataset for this project
+- **ipynb_checkpoints/**: Directory containing checkpoints of your notebook's state, allowing you to revert back to previous versions if needed.
+- **pkl files/**: Directory containing trained machine learning models saved as pickle (.pkl) files.
+- **README.md**: Comprehensive documentation about the project, including project overview, setup instructions, usage guide, and acknowledgments.
 - **Term Deposit Subscription Prediction.ipynb**: The jupyter notebook file for this project.
 It contains the all the code for the project
-- **pkl files/**: Directory containing trained machine learning models saved as pickle (.pkl) files.
+- **bank-additional-full.csv**: The file that is used as dataset for this project
+- **bank-additional-names.txt**: File containing the information about the dataset
 - **requirements.txt**: Text file listing all the Python packages required to run the code.
-- **README.md**: Comprehensive documentation about the project, including project overview, setup instructions, usage guide, and acknowledgments.
-- **bank-additional-names.txt**: File containing the information about the dataset

 ## Setup Instructions